Language Bias under Conflicting Information in Multilingual LLMs

 The sample of languages and models are both relatively small, compared to the total number of languages and LLMs.
 This makes it difficult or impossible to generalize findings beyond our particular sample of languages.
 In addition, the samples are not as diverse as one would like, with three out of five languages being Indo-European and the majority of LLMs in the 3--9B parameter range.

 For comparability with general LLMs and because of the limited compute budget typical for information retrieval tasks, our experiments set `reasoning' (chain-of-thought, CoT) models to use a minimal amount of CoT effort.
 However, \citet{fu2026reasoningcapabilitysafetylongcontext} found in a broader study on LLM safety that increasing CoT tokens was a strong predictor of identifying harmful intent.
 It is therefore important to note that our findings may not hold for state-of-the-art models with maximum CoT effort.
-If a large compute budget is available, the results by \citet{lovering2025findinginconsistenciesdocuments} indicate that state-of-the-art models can have a reasonably high rate (somewhat over 50\%) of identifying conflicting information.
-We note, however, that even in this case the performance is far below 100\%.
+If a large compute budget is available and focus is set on identifying contradictions, the results by \citet{lovering2025findinginconsistenciesdocuments} indicate that state-of-the-art models can have a reasonably high rate (somewhat over 50\%) of identifying conflicting information.